Drupal

 So why would we move our blog off of WordPress?

-While WordPress is a great blogging platform, it isn't a core technology that we use day-to-day to drive Digital Transformation for our clients here at Horizontal.
-And despite some adoption in the Enterprise space, Wordpress isn't as flexible or powerful for driving the Connected Experiences we aim to deliver for our clients.
+While WordPress is a great blogging platform and has had some adoption in the Enterprise space, WordPress isn't as flexible or powerful for driving the Connected Experiences we aim to deliver for our clients.

 Despite these facts, we've been running our blog on WordPress for a number of years.
 While it served us fairly well in the beginning, there have been increasing hurdles and pain points over the years that we needed to address.